jennyfothergill/hpc-intro/index.md

 {% include gh_variables.html %}

 This workshop is an introduction to using high-performance computing systems effectively.
 We can't cover every case in just four hours' teaching time.
 Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

-We will be taking collaborative notes in [this document](https://etherpad.boisestate.edu/p/2024-04-09-hpc-intro).
+We will be taking collaborative notes in [this document][etherpad].

 > ## Prerequisites
 >